View Lulu Martin's Obituary on AikenStandard.com and share memories

 Lulu Martin

-Survivors include three daughters, Mildred Cummings, Aiken, Jessie M. Bing, Philadelphia, PA & Belinda A. Martin, Salisbury, MD; four sons, Marion "Kojack" Martin Jr, New Ellenton, John Chisolm, James (Cheryl) Martin both of Philadelphia, PA, and rankie L. Martin, Harrington, DE; 22 Grandchildren; 24 Great-grandchildren; and a host of other relatives.
+AIKEN - Funeral services for Mrs. Lulu Mae Martin will be 11am Friday, February 7, 2020, at the Runs Missionary Baptist Church, Beech Island, with Rev., Stevie Berry officiating.
+Interment will be in the church cemetery.

-Family and friends may call the residence of her daughter, Mildred Cummings, 407 Dry Branch Rd.
+Family and friends may call the residence of her daughter, Mildred Cummings, 407 Dry Branch Rd or after 1pm tomorrow at the funeral home.

 G.L.
 BRIGHTHARP & SONS MORTUARY